 2. The Similar-to-Me Bias

 We naturally gravitate toward people who are similar to us.
-Hiring managers are more likely to hire candidates who share their background, interests, or communication style.
+Studies show that hiring managers are 3x more likely to rate candidates favorably when they share common interests, educational background, or communication style.

 The takeaway: Do your research.
 Find common ground.
 Reference shared experiences or interests naturally in conversation.